garg-aayush/research-papers/README.md

     |---|---|---|

-### 3. High-Resolution Image Synthesis with Latent Diffusion Models, Rombach et. al.

-### 4. Prompt-to-Prompt Image Editing with Cross Attention Control, Hertz et. al.
+### 3. Prompt-to-Prompt Image Editing with Cross Attention Control, Hertz et. al.
 - Introduces a textual editing method to semantically edit images in pre-trained text-conditioned diffusion models via Prompt-to-Prompt manipulations
 - Approach allows for editing the image while preserving the original composition of the image and addressing the content of the new prompt.
 - The key idea is that onr can edit images by injecting the cross-attention maps during the diffusion process, controlling which pixels attend to which tokens of the prompt text during which diffusion steps.